-Figure 11 Latency with varying number of devices - Kafka
+Figure 10 Latency with varying number of devices – Kafka

+All the tests were done for the best case scenario in terms of latency of Storm based analysis.
+A real application would involve much more complex processing and a complex DAG structure for data processing.
+Those processing latencies will add to the overall latency in real applications.
+Also in our tests we sent and received the same message through the cloud.
+In real applications messages generated after the processing is usually minimal compared to the data messages.
+So we expect a reduction in latency as well.

 5.3 TurtleBot: Because of the latency requirements, we used the RabbitMQ broker for the TurtleBot application.
 The TurleBot was functioning properly under the latencies we have observed.
-Figure 12 shows the latency values we observed for 1500 Kinect frames.
+Figure 11 shows the latency values we observed for 1500 Kinect frames.
 The average latency fluctuated between 35ms and 25ms.
-There were some outliers that went to like 50ms.
+The TurtleBot was sending messages of size 60KB in a 20 message/sec rate.
+The best case latency without any processing for such messages is around 10ms.
+The network latency and the processing is adding around another 25ms to the latency.
+The processing includes both compression and decompression time of Kinect frames.
+There were some outliers that went to values such as 50ms.
 These were not frequent but can be seen occurring with some high probability.
 We could not recognize any patterns in such high latency observations and some of the reasons for these increases can be network congestions, Java garbage collections and other users using the same network and resources in FutureGrid.
-We observed, Average Latency: 33.26 and Standard Deviation: 2.91.
+We observed, average latency of 33.26 milliseconds and standard deviation of 2.91.